 Linux LVM is a logical volume manager for the Linux OS that manages disk drives and other data storage devices.
 Using it, It is possible to create single logical volumes on several physical disks, add and replace them in a running system, resize logical volumes, create various RAID configuration, and so on.
 You may read more about Linux LVM on this Wikipedia article: Logical Volume Manager (Linux).

-R-Studio automatically detects disks from LVMs and creates their virtual volumes automatically.
+R-Studio detects disks from LVMs and creates their virtual volumes automatically.
 At the same time, R-Studio gives access to the components of the virtual LVM volumes (hard drives and images).

 R-Studio shows broken virtual LVM volumes in pink.